thomas-institut/datatable/README.md

 ## Usage

 ### DataTable
-The main component is the `DataTable` interface, which captures the basic functionality of an SQL table with unique integer ids.
+The main component of this package is the `DataTable` interface, which captures the basic functionality of an SQL table with unique integer ids.
 Implementations deal with the underlying storage, which can be shared among different DataTable instances.
 Basic id generation mechanisms are provided as alternatives to sequential ids.